How to Install and Setup BlissOS on PC (UEFI)

 7. Now you can enjoy the native Android experience on your PC/Laptop.
 You may play games from the Play Store but make sure to check with the developers to see if they allow an OS like this or key mapping tools.

 BlissOS is one of many builds that are derived from Androidx86, porting Android to x86-based systems.
-While not as intuitive to install as say Windows, it can give you some experience if you want to install Linux or another OS later on.
+While not as intuitive to install as, say, Windows, it can give you some experience if you want to install Linux or another OS later on.

 Let’s address the elephant in the room.
 BlissOS is not as stable as Windows and you shouldn’t expect it to be.
-In our own experience, we found multiple infuriating issues.
-A community over at Reddit does exist, but you’ll often find yourself stranded if you find a “not so common” problem.
+In our experience, we found multiple infuriating issues.
+A community over at Reddit does exist, but you’ll often find yourself stranded if you encounter a “not so common” problem.

 ABOUT THE AUTHOR